Please take the time to carefully review options and requirements for participation in the AVSDA program:

 Apply to foster, train, and (provided you meet all criteria), adopt an AVSDA dog.

-AVSDA offers two year-long training tracks to help you train your own service dog:
+AVSDA offers two different one-year-long training tracks to help you train your own service dog:

-Complete the program through both online and in-person components.
+Local students complete the program both online and in-person.

 In-person components include a combination of any or all of these options: